Are you wondering if you need contents insurance? Perhaps your policy is up for renewal, and the cost seems like an unnecessary expense.

-Less common are ‘sum insured’ policies, where you are responsible for calculating the total amount of cover you need and ‘unlimited sum insured’, where there is no limit on your cover.
+Less common are ‘sum insured’ policies, where you are responsible for calculating the total amount of cover you need.

 Many policies will offer you ‘new for old’ cover – meaning you’ll receive enough money to replace your stolen or damaged items with new ones.